Instructional Design Certificate

 LOCATION: ONLINE

-CEUs: 4.0 CEUs (Continuing Education Units) or 40 Contact Hours
+CEUs: 12.0 CEUs (Continuing Education Units) or 120 Contact Hours

 Program format and duration

-Course 3: E-learning and Course Development for Instructional Design — Course 2 and Course 3 are self-paced and fully online, with optional one-on-one meetings with a course facilitator.
-Course 2 and Course 3 have flexible start dates, and can each be completed in eight weeks.
-After starting and accessing the course platform, participants have access to the course platform and all course materials for eight weeks.
+- Course 2: Curriculum Development for Instructional Design — Jan.
+21-April 18, 2025 — AND Course 3: E-learning and Course Development for Instructional Design — May 5- Aug.
+1, 2025 — Course 2 and Course 3 are self-paced and fully online, with optional one-on-one meetings with a course facilitator.
+Course 2 and Course 3 have flexible start dates, and are typically completed in 10-12 weeks.
+After starting and accessing the course platform, will have access to all three courses and coursed materials through the completion of the program.

 Design portfolio — As students progress in the program, they will have ample opportunities to add content to their professional instructional design portfolio.